Manofward/lil_hash/README.md

 ## Important Notes
-> it does already give for Windows and Linux a fully Compiled Program.
+> It does already give for Windows and Linux a fully Compiled Program.
+> For the UML Diagram Umbrello was used.

 **DO NOT USE THIS ALGORITHM FOR PRODUCTION USE.
 IT'S ONLY FOR FUN.**